Updated constraints on axion-like particles from temporal information in supernova SN1987A gamma-ray data: Calculating the photon flux from astrophysical ALP decays

 as long as $\mtx{t}{min}^{(i)} < \mtx{t}{max}^{(i)}$, where we defined

-We note that $\tdec(t_i) < \tdec(t_i^\prime)$ due to $t_i < t_i^\prime$, while $\denv/\beta < \tdec(\tgeo)$ as long as $\denv < \dSN/2$.
+We note that $\tdec(t_i) < \tdec(t_i^\prime)$ due to $t_i < t_i^\prime$,\footnote{Observe that $\tdec = \tdec^{-}$ in \cref{eq:tdec} is a product of two terms containing $t$, $t + d$ and the term in square brackets.
+Using $d > 0$, $E_a > \Eg$, and \cref{eq:ea_min}, it follows that both these terms are monotonic in $t$, meaning that \tdec is monotonic in $t$.} while $\denv/\beta < \tdec(\tgeo)$ as long as $\denv < \dSN/2$.
 We can also derive conditions on $E_a$ by comparing the other two remaining combinations of possible \tdec limits, which also improves the numerical convergence of the integral.
 In practice, the easier condition on $E_a$ comes from $t_i < \tgeo$ in the sense that \cref{eq:sij_simplified} is only non-zero if the following \emph{weak} condition holds:

 Another possible condition on $E_a$ may follow from demanding that $\denv/\beta < \tdec(t_i^\prime)$.
 However, this leads to a complicated inequality of a sixth order polynomial in $E_a$, which we did not attempt to simplify further.